-As part of Listen Up, we are reading A Monster Calls by Patrick Ness and the children are loving what we have read so far!
+As part of Listen Up, we are reading The Boy in the Striped Pyjamas by John Boyne and the children are loving what we have read so far!

 The children will be given a piece of written English and Maths homework every Friday which is due in the following Thursday.
 The homework will then be marked as a class on Fridays.

 In addition to this, when appropriate, homework will also be set on My Maths and the children have been given their usernames and passwords and these are glued into the front of their Reading Records.